mendersoftware/mender-docs/04.Artifacts/06.Building-for-production/docs.md

 ### Using local.conf

-If you don't have a custom layer, you can also specify the certificate directly in `local.conf`.
-Note however, that the recommended way is to use a layer in the way described above, since it fits better with the bitbake workflow.
+If you do not have a custom layer, you can also specify the certificate directly in `local.conf`.
+However, note that the recommended way is to use a layer in the way described above since it fits better with the bitbake workflow.

 To add the certificate using `local.conf`, first make sure that the certificate has the name `server.crt`, and is stored somewhere accessible to the build.
 Then add the following to `local.conf`: